Table of Contents

 Assign at least a location field.
 An orthographic projection of the Earth will appear, and the formatting area will be populated with the visual's formatting options.

-Location
+Field: Location

 The location field is essential, because it is used to reference areas, points, or lines on the map.
 Areas are referenced using mapping attributes, while points and lines are defined by their geographic coordinates.